alim98/Synapseclr/README.md

 ## Expected Results

-After 150-200 epochs of training, you should expect:
+After 150-200 epochs of training, we should expect:
 - Silhouette score > 0.15
 - Visible clusters in UMAP visualization
 - Hopkins statistic > 0.6